sarkershantonu/Automation-Getting-Started/README.md

 # Automation-Getting-Started
+** Notice ** : All projects are outdated, I will update this in october with latest libraries

 To Do : Seperate all projects to their own
 Todo : Update all library
 This repository contains only getting started projects for different automation framework.